NikkiCl/RPG/README.md

 **Difficulties of Arvin:**
 Of course, I had a rough idea of what my code needed for the mapping system in this game.
 The challenges really started after I had written the basic class code with its getters and setters.
 I was aiming for something functional at first that I could build on later.
 But I did run into a few issues, and here's what they were and how overcame them:

 Indexing Issues: I initially set the player's starting position at (0, 0), which landed them in the top-left corner—far from the actual starting point of the game.
-To fix it, I set the default starting position to (4, 4) so the player starts in the bottom-right corner where "Start" was planned to be.
+To fix it, I set the default starting position to (3, 4) so the player starts from next to the bottom-right corner where "Start" was planned to be.

 Movement Challenges: The movement mechanics were tricky.
 At first, I had a hard time keeping the player from moving out of bounds or into empty spaces.
 I solved it by adding two checks: one to make sure the input was a valid direction, and another to ensure the player stays within the grid and doesn't walk into obstacles.